Snowflake-Labs/orchestration-framework/README.md

 Cortex REST API.
 This is related to python virtual environments not having access to local certificates.
-One potential solution to avoid SSL Certificate issues is to use Finder to locate the "Install Certificates.command" file in your relevant Python directory and run that file before initializing Cortex Cube.
+One potential solution to avoid SSL Certificate issues is to use Finder to locate the "Install Certificates.command" file in your relevant Python directory and run that file before initializing the agent.
 See [this thread](https://github.com/python/cpython/issues/87570#issuecomment-1093904961) for more info.

 ## Tool Requirements